September 24, Reading 3 – Colossians 4:2-18

 * Holy God, You are the maker of all things – Please show us Your glory as we come to Your word.

-There is so much deep and solid wisdom in this passage, in these verses.
+There is much deep and solid wisdom in this passage, in these verses.

-Jesus is our root and pattern, the head and in whom the fullness of deity dwells bodily.
+Jesus is our root and pattern, the head of us the church and in whom the fullness of deity dwells bodily.

-Through Him we are raised with Him through faith.
+Through Jesus we are raised with Him through faith.

-Because of Him the record of debt that stood against us is cancelled (its legal demands gone).
+Because of Jesus the record of debt that stood against us is cancelled, its legal demands gone.

-If another word comes along that temps us away from Jesus, let us turn back to Him (the Head, from whom the whole body grows with a growth that is from God).
+If another word comes along the tempts us away from Jesus, let us turn back to Him – the Head, from whom the whole body grows, a growth from God.

 Let us walk in Jesus today, the root of Jesse, the true vine, through whom we are grafted into eternal life.